xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-16-an-introduction-to-runbooks.md

 ## Road to automation

-I said I was crest fallen when I found out these were manual processes, and not some amazing feat of automation, so why am I espousing the values of manual runbooks?
+Above, I said I was "crest fallen" when I found out these were manual processes, and not some amazing feat of automation, so why am I espousing the values of manual runbooks and not trying to just automated them all?

-Well, [Perfect is the enemy of good][perfect].
+Simple.
+[Perfect is the enemy of good][perfect].

 If I waited until I could automate every process, I wouldn't have any runbooks yet.